Battle of Luzon: Prelude

 Before U.S. forces could launch the attack on Luzon, a base of operation needed to be established close to the island.
 Airbases in particular had to be established in order to provide the advancing troops with air support.
 Troops under Brigadier General William C. Dunckel captured the island of Mindoro, with the assistance of the 7th Fleet.
 By 28 December, two airbases were controlled by the U.S. and were ready to assist in the attack on Luzon, which was scheduled to be launched on 9 January 1945.
 With the capture of Mindoro, U.S. forces were positioned south of Luzon.
 However, MacArthur intended to land his forces at Lingayen, further north.
 This would place his troops close to several roads and railways on Luzon, which led to Manila—the main objective—through the plains in the center of the island.

 Deception operations

 U.S. aircraft constantly made reconnaissance and bombing flights over southern Luzon, intending to deceive the Japanese forces into believing that the attack on Luzon would come from the south.
 In addition, transport aircraft were used to make parachute drops with dummies.
 Minesweepers were used to clear the bays of Balayan, Batangas, and Tayabas, located to the south of Luzon, and Filipino resistance fighters conducted sabotage operations in southern Luzon.
-These deception operations failed to convince General Yamashita, the leader of the Imperial Japanese Army in the Philippines, and he built significant defensive positions in the hills and mountains surrounding Lingayen Gulf in Northern Luzon.
+These deception operations failed to convince General Tomoyuki Yamashita, the leader of the Imperial Japanese Army in the Philippines, and he built significant defensive positions in the hills and mountains surrounding Lingayen Gulf in Northern Luzon.